AndrusAsumets/supershy-client/README.md

 SSH_PORT_RANGE=colon separated [from:to] range of numbers for a random selection, overrides SSH_PORT if set.

-DROPLET_REGIONS=comma separated list of Digital Ocean's regions (e.g, AMS3,FRA1,NYC1,SFO3,SGP1,SYD1).
+INSTANCE_REGIONS=comma separated list of Digital Ocean's regions (e.g, AMS3,FRA1,NYC1,SFO3,SGP1,SYD1).
 Will default to randomize between all they have available if left empty.

 DIGITAL_OCEAN_API_KEY=